 The trading market can be as exciting as it can be rewarding.
 But to accrue the rewards you need to put in work.
-You should learn to read analytical charts, patterns and trends.
+You should learn to read analytical charts, patterns, and trends.
 Seasoned investors often refer to a hugely popular method of analytics known as the candlestick patterns to predict the movement of their assets.
 One such pattern is known as the paper umbrella candlestick pattern.
 Let’s find out what it is.

 What is paper umbrella candlestick – definition and features?

-A common pattern characterised by a single candlestick, the paper umbrella candle pattern is an analytical tool used by traders to set up directional trades.
+A common pattern characterized by a single candlestick, the paper umbrella candle pattern is an analytical tool used by traders to set up directional trades.
 Traders interpret the paper umbrella based on its appearance on a trading chart, which may change quite frequently.
 This pattern further comprises of two trend reversal patterns – the hanging man and the hammer pattern of which the former is a bearish pattern while the latter is bullish.

-You can recognise the paper umbrella candlestick on analytical charts by its long lower shadow and a small upper body.
+You can recognize the paper umbrella candlestick on analytical charts by its long lower shadow and a small upper body.
 A candle is deemed a paper umbrella candle if the length of the shadow is at least, twice the length of the candle’s actual body.
 This structure is known as the shadow to real body ratio.

 The Hammer formation in the paper umbrella candlestick pattern

 Occurring at the bottom of a trend, the bullish hammer is one of the most significant candle patterns.
 The bullish hammer comprises of a small real body and a long lower shadow, and it appears at the upper end of a trading range.
 The pattern is deemed increasingly bullish based on the length of the lower shadow.
 The colour of the hammer does not exactly matter.
 However, traders believe that the appearance of a blue-coloured real body is more comforting.

 Breaking down the Hammer formation